AndersDeath/diary2/000-current.md

 # 07 October - Thursday - Sharm El-Sheikh - 7 day of immigration

 Today I woke up in Sharm El-SHeiks hotel near Red sea.
+You probably remember that this place was in the Bible.
+So, the hottel is quite nice despite the fact taht it's old.